 Performance Stock Units.
-Performance stock units were awarded to the named executive officers in 2013.
-The performance stock units generally vest at the end of the three-year performance period from January 1, 2013 to December 31, 2015 (the "Performance Period") in amounts from 0% to 200% of the target units depending on the Corporation's performance relative to two performance metrics during the Performance Period.
+Performance stock units were awarded to the named executive officers in 2015.
+The performance stock units generally vest at the end of the three-year performance period from January 1, 2015 to December 31, 2017 (the "Performance Period") in amounts from 0% to 200% of the target units depending on the Corporation's performance relative to two performance metrics during the Performance Period.
 The performance metrics, which are equally weighted, are: (i) the adjusted annual diluted earnings per share of the Corporation during each of the years in the Performance Period; and (ii) the leverage ratio at the end of each of the years in the Performance Period.
 Upon vesting, one share of Common Stock of the Corporation will be issued for each vested performance stock unit.
 In the event of a change in control of the Corporation, the target performance stock units will be deemed to have become fully vested immediately, provided, however, that the Compensation Committee may, in its discretion, increase (but not decrease) the number of performance stock units that are deemed to vest in the event of a change in control up to a maximum of 200% of the target performance stock units.

 Restricted Stock Units.
-Restricted stock units were awarded to the named executive officers in 2013.
-The restricted stock units generally vest in increments of one-third of the number of shares awarded on the anniversary date of the date of the award so that the restricted units are fully vested three years after the date of award.
+Restricted stock units were awarded to the named executive officers in 2015.
+The restricted stock units generally vest in increments of one-third of the number of shares awarded on each March 18 following the date of the award so that the restricted units are fully vested on March 18, 2018.
 Upon vesting, one share of Common Stock of the Corporation will be issued for each vested restricted stock unit.
 In the event of a change in control of the Corporation, the restricted stock units will be deemed to have become fully vested immediately.

-2013 Outstanding Equity Awards at Fiscal Year-End Table
+2015 Outstanding Equity Awards at Fiscal Year-End Table

-The following table provides information on unexercised stock options and unvested performance stock units and restricted stock units granted to the named executive officers that were outstanding on December 31, 2013.
+The following table provides information on unexercised stock options and unvested performance stock units and restricted stock units granted to the named executive officers that were outstanding on December 31, 2015.